zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 [Insert Picture Here]

 Recall that we have seen the $\bm{E} \times \bm{B}$ expression before (cf. Eqn.
 2.17).
-Assuming the fields are monochromatic, and the medium where we perform the measurements - non-magnetic, Eqn.
-7.27 suggests that
+Assuming the fields are monochromatic, and the medium where we perform the measurements -- non-magnetic, Eqn.
+7.27 suggests the following the expression of the Poynting vector of a plane wave:

 $$ \tag{7.28}
 \begin{aligned}